Paraway Pastoral Company

-Paraway Pastoral Company (Paraway) is a privately owned operating entity of the Macquarie Pastoral Fund and runs a total of 27 stations across Queensland (Northern), New South Wales (Central) and Victoria (Southern).
-As at 2019, these 27 stations cover a combined total of 4 400 000 hectares, with the ability to run more than 200 000 head of cattle and 240 000 head of sheep across the portfolio.
+Paraway Pastoral Company (Paraway) is a privately owned operating entity of the Macquarie Pastoral Fund and runs a total of 28 stations across Queensland (Northern), New South Wales (Central) and Victoria (Southern).
+As at 2025, these 28 stations cover a combined total of 4 480 000 hectares, with the ability to run more than 250 000 head of cattle and 240 000 head of sheep across the portfolio.
 The core strategy by which Paraway bases its operations is "Paraway is committed to being a consistent, reliable supplier of quality product to its customers".

+Paraway is set to be sold by Macquarie Bank in July 2025, industry speculation has the asset valued in the $2.5-$3 billion range.

 History and legacy

 Paraway was established in 2007 and a name for the new company was based on the nickname, “Paraway”, given to pastoralist, drover and explorer Nathanial ‘Nat’ Buchanan by the local Aboriginal people.